-- "From the legal perspective, the only difference between the surgeon and a mugger with a knife is the consent of the patient."1
+• "From the legal perspective, the only difference between the surgeon and a mugger with a knife is the consent of the patient."1

-Treating patients without their consent may leave doctors open to a Medical Council investigation, disciplinary investigation, clinical negligence claim, or, at worst, criminal charges.
+Treating patients without their consent may leave doctors open to a Medical Council investigation, disciplinary investigation, clinical negligence claim - or, at worst, criminal charges.

 For consent to be valid, three conditions must be met:

-- the patient must have the capacity to give their consent (see our separate guide to capacity or more information)
+• the patient must have the capacity to give their consent (see our separate guide to capacity or more information)

-- the patient must have been provided with enough information on which to base their decision, including details of risks involved
+• the patient must have been provided with enough information on which to base their decision, including details of risks involved

-- the patient must give their consent voluntarily.
+• the patient must give their consent voluntarily.

 Information

-HSE has published a National Consent Policy, which explains that a doctor is expected to provide the information that a reasonable person in the patient's position would expect to be told about the potential risks and benefits of a proposed procedure.
-It also says that patients should be given this information at a time and in a format that will maximise their ability to understand it.
+HSE has published a National Consent Policy, which explains that a doctor is expected to provide sufficient information that is comprehensible to the patient about the potential risks and benefits of a proposed procedure.
+It also says that patients should be given this information at a time and in a format that will maximise their ability to understand it and communicate their choice.

-All of this means that doctors are required to adopt a patient-centred approach3 and tailor discussions to each individual patient when seeking their consent.
 For example, a rare side effect, if it were to materialise, might have a significant effect on one patient's life but a negligible effect on another.
 It would therefore be essential to explain this when seeking consent from the first patient but less so when seeking consent from the second.

 Voluntariness